xanderrob/xanderrob.github.io/Physics.md

 Lenard shone light on the metal in the cathode ray tube and varied the frequency.
 Nothing happened until the frequency was in the ultraviolet region, then a current started to flow.
 The UV light had caused electrons to be ejected from the metal and pass through the vacuum to the anode.
-He called this the threshold frequency, f0 .
+He called this the threshold frequency, $f_0$.
 As he increased the frequency past this minimum, the electrons became faster and faster with more and more kinetic energy.
 Lenard then repeated the experiment with increased intensity (brightness).
 Again, nothing happened until he reached the threshold frequency.
 However, once the threshold was reached, the more intense the light the bigger the current.
 He then tried different metals and found different threshold frequencies for each.

-This is a summary of his findings:
+This is a summary of his findings:<br>
-• Electrons were ejected from the metal only if the frequency of the incident light exceeded a minimum value called the threshold frequency, f0
+• Electrons were ejected from the metal only if the frequency of the incident light exceeded a minimum value called the threshold frequency, $f_0$<br>
-• The threshold frequency was different for various metals.
+• The threshold frequency was different for various metals.<br>
-• If the frequency was below the threshold value, electrons were not ejected and there was no flow of photocurrent, not even when very intense light was used.
+• If the frequency was below the threshold value, electrons were not ejected and there was no flow of photocurrent, not even when very intense light was used.<br>
-• Once a photocurrent is registered, increasing the incident light intensity increased the amount of photocurrent flowing.
+• Once a photocurrent is registered, increasing the incident light intensity increased the amount of photocurrent flowing.<br>
-• Light of a frequency higher than the threshold increased the kinetic energy of the ejected electrons.
+• Light of a frequency higher than the threshold increased the kinetic energy of the ejected electrons.<br>

 ## Experiment 2: Varying the voltage
 Lenard then experimented with the voltage.
 He left the light shining on the tube at a frequency greater than threshold so that a current was flowing.
 When he increased the voltage, V, the current didn’t change.
 He reversed the battery and made the anode negative with respect to the cathode.
 Thus, the voltage was now negative.
 This was causing the cathode to repel the ejected electrons.

 Lenard kept increasing the voltage in the negative direction and noticed that the current decreased.
 At a certain voltage the current reached zero.
 The reverse voltage was now large enough to stop the photocurrent completely.
 He called this the stopping potential, also known as the reverse cut-off voltage, Vc